minetest-mods-camp/ColourJump/README.md

 Thanks for downloading and try this mod <3 "MrFreeman"

-the song that i insert in the folder "sounds" is Jeremy Blake - Powerup! and it's a No Copyright Music, and you can use it and sharing it without worries.

 # HOW TO INSTALL THE MOD:
 After the download of the mod, put it inside the folder "mods", enable this mod and follow these steps in the game: